Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

         }
     }

 To search the 4294967295 possible arguments to `srand`, this will take approximately 12 hours.
 However, since PHP just calls the glibc `rand` function, we can reimplement the PHP code as C and speed things up.
 I have made two versions, one that calls the [glibc rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/crackseed.c) and one that mimics the [Windows rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/wincrackstate.c).
 It is basically the PHP code from `token.php`, a copy paste of some macro's from PHP's `ext/standard/rand.c`, and a loop to go through every possible seed.
+This will take about 10 minutes for the Windows version and a couple of hours for the Linux version.

 ## State cracking on Linux